 If you’re looking for a continuous glucose monitoring system to add to your diabetes toolbox, it may be daunting to figure out which system best fits your needs and priorities.
-We break it down for you here, with an overview of the Dexcom G5 Mobile CGM System, and its key benefits.
+We break down the Dexcom G6 CGM System for you here with details on its features and function, including key benefits and drawbacks.

-The Dexcom G5 Mobile CGM System is made up of three components:
+The Dexcom G6 system is made up of three components:

 - Sensor – measures glucose levels just underneath the skin

 - Transmitter – fastened on top of the sensor, it sends data wirelessly to a compatible smart device or an optional receiver

-- Display Device – can be a Dexcom G5 Mobile Receiver or any compatible smart device with the Dexcom G5 Mobile app
+- Display Device – can be any compatible smart device with the Dexcom G6 app, or an optional Dexcom receiver